MLB deal took 11 months of bargaining, most moves at end

 Talks shifted on Feb.
 21 to Roger Dean Stadium, the spring training home of the St. Louis Cardinals and Miami Marlins, less than three miles from the home of Max Scherzer, whose $43 million salary tops the majors.
 With more than a dozen players and several owners on hand, the sides spent four straight days mostly feeling each other out, testiness increasing and players pounding the table and shouting at Halem and owners in frustration over management’s lack of movement on tax proposals.

 A one-on-one meeting that Friday on Feb.
-25 between Manfred and union head Tony Clark started at just before 4 p.m. and lasted about 30 minutes, mostly discussing playoff format.
+25 between Manfred and union head Tony Clark started at just before 4 p.m. and lasted about 30 minutes on the possible path to deal.
 It was the first sign of movement.

 There was slightly more intense bargaining over the weekend, but not until Monday’s marathon of 13 sessions over 16 1/2 hours was extensive progress made.